naastyushka/labs/README.md

 **Requirements:** macOS with Xcode Command Line Tools (`codesign`, `defaults`)
 **Output:** `~/Desktop/software_report.csv`

 Scans the top-level `/Applications` directory for `.app` bundles, reads the version from each app's `Info.plist`, and extracts the publisher from its code-signing certificate.
 Apps that are unsigned will show `Unknown` for the publisher, and those missing a version string will show `N/A`.
-Apps installed in user-specific locations (e.g. `~/Applications`) are not scanned.

 > **Note:** This script appends to the CSV rather than overwriting it.
 If you're running it standalone (without the Windows or Linux scripts), prepend a header line first:
 > ```bash